ijmad/dockspect/README.md

 3. Use it, forwarding an SSH port - `docker run -p 2222:22 dockspect`
 4. SSH in to it `ssh -i key/generated $(docker-machine env ip):2222`
 5. Do things

+For convenience, the docker environment including environment variables set with `-e` get recorded to `/etc/environment` when the container starts.
+These are not normally visible in SSH sessions.